cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 #
 [grpc]

-# The host/port on which to expose non-sensitive gRPC endpoints.
+# The host/port on which to expose non-privileged gRPC endpoints.
 laddr = "tcp://localhost:26654"

 #
-# Configuration for sensitive gRPC endpoints, which should **never** be exposed
+# Configuration for privileged gRPC endpoints, which should **never** be exposed
 # to the public internet.
 #
-[grpc.sensitive]
+[grpc.privileged]
-# The host/port on which to expose sensitive gRPC endpoints.
+# The host/port on which to expose privileged gRPC endpoints.
 laddr = "tcp://localhost:26655"

 #
 # Configuration specifically for the gRPC pruning service, which is considered a
-# sensitive service.
+# privileged service.
 #
-[grpc.sensitive.pruning_service]
+[grpc.privileged.pruning_service]

 # Only controls whether the pruning service is accessible via the gRPC API - not
 # whether a previously set pruning service retain height is honoured by the